gesa/illisconsin/app/_posts/2014-06-17-what-to-do-in-milwaukee.md

 and still allows smoking, if that’s your thing.
 I love the place and think it’s a trip.

-If you realize at some point that you just want to relax and drink at a bar that the locals drink at, [hit me up on twitter](https://twitter.com/gesa).
-I can often be found at [Lee’s Luxury Lounge](http://www.avclub.com/milwaukee/venues/lees-luxury-lounge,36718/) on Friday & Saturday nights.

 I hope this is helpful, if you have any Milwaukee-specific questions, let me know!
 As you may be able to tell… I love my city.
 Have a fun trip!